-Alarm clocks went off between 0500am and 0630am across Sydney in the last few weeks with kids being able to dress themselves in unprecedented record times.
-The event reportedly gave hope to millions of new kindergarten parents that maturity had finally spawned within their little ones such that they may actually begin dressing themselves each day.
-A cataclysmic event soon unfolded where old habits quickly resurfaced and parents were forced to nag their kids out of bed, to get dressed and not spit toothpaste on their recently washed uniforms.
+Alarm clocks will go off between 0500am and 0630am across the globe in the next few weeks with kids being able to dress themselves in unprecedented record times.
+The event is anticipated to reportedly give hope to millions of new kindergarten parents that maturity had finally spawned within their little ones such that they may actually begin dressing themselves each day.
+A cataclysmic event soon unfolded where old habits quickly resurfaced and parents were forced to nag their kids out of bed, to get dressed and not spill toothpaste on their recently washed uniforms.

 As we near the end of the first month of Kindergarten (depending on when your little one started school) the dynamics of a household that was just a short time ago may be starting to change.
 For others – things are reportedly still looking up.
 Whatever your experience, one common theme many parents still share is how are they, themselves, are going to adjust to all of this change.
 And I say this in the context of the need to cope with the fact that their little one is, for the most part during day, now going to have to fend for themselves.

 I’m sure you can relate… you walk them in, drop their bags and at some stage you know you have to walk away and let them settle in to the playground by themselves.
 Walking away you find a spot to setup momentary camp, to hide and peek from afar to make sure they are still OK, playing and socialising, not being approached unnecessarily by the “bigger kids”.
 You know, that they’re just OK.
 Then you turn, hold your breathe and walk away, counting down the hours until you pick them up.